Dry powder extinguishers

-Deciding how best to do this in your own particular circumstances is key.
-You have to do everything that is reasonably practicable to protect your staff and others given the risk presented.
-This means identifying workable precautions for your own organisation, whilst understanding you will not be able to eliminate the risk that the virus presents entirely.
+The threat of COVID-19 continues to present challenges across society.
+Making sure everyone remains safe, whilst ensuring the resilience of your organisation, remains an important consideration.
+Deciding how best to do this in your own particular circumstances is key, whilst understanding you will not be able to eliminate the risk that the virus presents entirely.

 In many cases, you will already have tried and tested arrangements in place to keep safe all those who work at, visit or use your premises.
-You will need to review these and your existing precautions before restarting work or where there are changes in local restrictions and guidance.
-This will be to check their adequacy given the risk presented by COVID-19 and in the light of the guidance published by the Government and Devolved Administrations.
-In nearly all cases, it is likely that you will have to continue with and monitor further precautions.
+You should review these to check their adequacy in the light of any guidance published by the Government and Devolved Administrations.

 It is important to remember, that any additional precautions you identify should be proportionate.
 This will depend on your own specific circumstances.
 For example, reflecting the size or type of premises you occupy, the numbers of staff you have and the nature of the work activities involved.
 You may also need to think about how your premises are organised, operated, managed and regulated.

 With all of this in mind, here are some points you may want to consider.
 Some may be more relevant to you than others and the list is not exhaustive.